 Why?
 Because it’s your direct contact with your customers.
-A chance for you to build a relationship over time and essential for most money making blogs.
+A chance for you to build a relationship over time and essential for most professional blogs.
 Read on to find out why you need an email list and how to get started.

 Why You Need An Email List